pascale-jomedia/jwplayer-shuffle/README.md

 Make sure you have a valid JWPlayer.

-In your player configuration options, I highly recommend you to set `repeat: true`.
+In your player configuration options, I highly recommend you not to set `repeat` (default is `false`).
 Please use the `repeatplaylist` in the plugin configuration options.
 If you don't, you will have unexpected behavior of the plugin.